linaro-its/sd-webhook-framework/README.md

 * URL: `<base URL>`/jira-hook
 * Events: Issue>updated

-`<base URL>` is the URL specified for the core webhook automation engine.

 Optionally, you can specify a JQL query to restrict the webhook to appropriate projects and request types in order to ensure that the webhook only fires when appropriate.
 To filter on request types, use `Customer Request Type`.

 ## Development